OneZee23/attractor-blockscout/README.md

-# Polygon CDK/zkEVM Blockscout Package
+# Attractor CDK/zkEVM Blockscout Package
 This is a Kurtosis based stack to deploy Blockscout on arbitrary CDK/zkEVM based chain.

 ## Configuration